cheatcode/mongodb/README.md

 ## Step 2: Provision TLS Certificates

-The provision_ssl script configures MongoDB to use pre-generated private CA certificates for enhanced security.
-These can be generated using the mongodb-ssl tools on your machine.
+The provision_ssl script configures MongoDB to use pre-generated private CA certificates for enhanced security instead of Let's Encrypt certificates.
+This approach provides better security and easier maintenance for MongoDB deployments.

 1. **Place your private CA certificates in the required locations**: